SocEnv Blog | Why Apply for a Degree Apprenticeship

 I’m getting the same degree.
 Yes, it takes two years longer, but for me that extra two years is worth it because of the work experience I get.
 I’m getting five years of valuable on the job, processive experience, compared to those on a full-time degree who might just have two years after graduating by the same time.”

-To add to this, Jennifer Coupland, Chief Executive of the Institute for Apprenticeships and Technical Education (IfATE) answered the question Why not just do a degree?
+To add to this, Jennifer Coupland, Chief Executive of the Institute for Apprenticeships and Technical Education (IfATE) answered the question Why Apply for a Degree Apprenticeship?

 If you are keen to build your professional experience while acquiring a qualification, and get paid while learning, then an apprenticeship is the path for you.
 Organisations are seeking to promote sustainable growth in a manner that is practical and responsible.
 These apprenticeships, which are open to all ages, can help them do this through using fewer natural resources, producing less waste, and without compromising the quality of the built and natural environment.”